Majok Deng: Early life and career

 Deng returned to the Forestville Eagles for the 2012 Central ABL season, where in 16 games, he averaged 10.3 points and 5.9 rebounds per game.
 His final game for the Eagles came on 18 August 2012 in the Eagles' semi-final loss to the Sturt Sabres; he scored 13 points in the match.
-The Eagles went on to win the preliminary final without Deng, which advanced them to the grand final.
-In the grand final, they faced the Sturt Sabres, but this time got the better of the Sabres as they completed back-to-back titles with a come-from-behind 86–78 overtime victory.
+The Eagles went on to win the 2012 Central ABL championship without Deng.